 Our staff routinely facilitates programs at libraries throughout western Michigan.
 Most programs offered can be modified to meet the needs of a library and its audience.
 Like other programs offered, naturalists teach in an energetic and interactive way to keep the audience interested and involved.
 Many of the complimentary items brought to a library program are either passed around during a program or following a program for participant hands-on experiences.
 Most programs have a live animal component to them where wildlife including reptiles, amphibians, mammals and birds are used to illustrate key points to the program theme.

-If you are interested in scheduling a program, please contact Joy Funk for more information: 616.393.9453 x15
+If you are interested in scheduling a program, please contact the office for more information: 616.393.9453 or firstname.lastname@example.org.

-Live animals, taxidermy and artifacts will be used during this presentation.
-There will also be a handout that helps people create habitats for animals in their own backyard.
+Live animals, taxidermy and artifacts will be used during the presentation.
 Depending on the size of the audience, animals may be shared during the presentation or at its conclusion for an open format exploration time.

 PROGRAM LENGTH: 1 hour